Evenidk/SkillAssessmentSystem/README.md

 ## Description

-Skill Assessment Platform is a robust and interactive solution to evaluate and enhance your skills through proctored tests.
+SkillProve AI is a robust and interactive solution to evaluate and enhance your skills through proctored tests.
 The platform offers **17+ skill assessment tests**, detailed analytics, and an engaging user experience with light and dark themes.
 It’s designed for students, professionals, and organizations to track performance and improve over time.

 ---